About MHHS

 • Health Information Systems Department

-The Division of Ancillary Services plays a key role in supporting core medical care by providing essential diagnostic, therapeutic, and recovery-related services.
-These services enhance the overall efficiency, accuracy, and quality of patient care at Belau National Hospital.
+Supports patient care through essential diagnostic, therapeutic, and recovery services that enhance the quality and efficiency of care at Belau National Hospital.

 Departments: